Mary John Mananzan: Stances

 Mananzan is known for being feminist.
 She was one of the Catholics who supported the RH Bill, which guarantees access to contraception, fertility control, sexual education, and maternal care.
 The bill was signed by President Benigno Aquino III.

 She was also known for her support for SOGIE Equality Bill, known as Equality Bill or Anti-Discrimination Bill (ADB).

 Both bills were opposed by the Catholic Bishops' Conference of the Philippines.

 Awards and recognition

+Speaking at the Baha Sa EDSA mobilization, part of the EDSA People Power 40th anniversary commemoration and Philippine anti-corruption protests.

 Mananzan has been recognized as follows: